Don Rogers (footballer)

-Donald Rogers (born 25 October 1945) is an English former footballer who is best known for his time with Swindon Town.
+Donald Edward Rogers (born 25 October 1945) is an English former footballer who is best known for his time with Swindon Town.
 He played as an outside left and served the club in two spells.
+Rogers scored two extra-time goals in Swindon's victory over Arsenal in the 1969 League Cup Final.

 Playing career

 Born in Paulton, Somerset, Rogers signed a youth contract with Swindon in January 1961 at the age of fifteen; having turned professional in October 1962, he made his first-team debut on 17 November in a Third Division match against Southend United.
 Rogers scored the two extra-time goals which won the 1969 Football League Cup Final for Swindon, 3–1 against Arsenal.

 He signed for Crystal Palace in 1972 for a fee of £147,000.
-Highlights included scoring two goals in a 5–0 victory over Manchester United at Selhurst Park in 1972 and scoring the goal of the season in 1973.
+Highlights included scoring two goals in a 5–0 victory over Manchester United at Selhurst Park in 1972 and scoring the goal of the season in 1973, selected from London-based players.
 He then joined Queens Park Rangers in September 1974 in an exchange deal involving Terry Venables and Ian Evans.
 Rogers played 18 league games for QPR, scoring five goals, before returning to Swindon in March 1976 in exchange for Peter Eastoe.

 In November 1976 Rogers moved on loan to the Southern League team Yeovil Town, where he joined his old Swindon teammate Stan Harland.
 He returned to Swindon two months later and, after suffering a hip injury, retired at the end of the 1976–77 season and now runs a sports shop in Swindon bearing his name.